 In reality, the age at which cats stop growing varies widely.
 Breed, genetics, health, and diet all play their part.
 Broadly speaking, your cat might stop growing once it reaches 12 months but could continue increasing in size until it is 4 years old.

-In general, cats stop growing between 12 months and 4 years of age.
-Though many reach their maximum length and height by 12 months, cats continue to fill out and increase in weight as their muscles develop.
-Most cats finish growing between 18 to 24 months of age.
+Though many cats reach their maximum length and height by 12 months, they continue to fill out and increase in weight as their muscles develop.

 It’s important to establish when a cat has finished growing in order to provide the correct nutrition for its life stage.

 When do kittens stop growing?

 On average kittens of any breed (or crossbreed) are about the same size at birth.
 Usually, the more kittens in a litter, the smaller each kitten will be.